-Forty years ago this year, my Mother gave me two books for my first Holy Communion: an illustrated book of Jesus’ life and the Picture Book of Saints.
-The latter book was one of my favorite childhood books.
+Forty years ago this year, my mother gave me two books for my first Holy Communion: an illustrated book of Jesus’ life and the Picture Book of Saints.
+The latter was one of my favorite childhood books.
 The illustrations spoke more than the text.
 Among the illustrations was St. Aloysius; he appears as pretty as an angel amid the lilies.
 Most depictions that I saw later in life confirmed my verdict: St. Aloysius was a wimp.
-However, I decided to read a long biography of him this past summer, to try to discover the “real St. Aloysius.”
+However, I decided to read a long biography of him, to try to discover the real St. Aloysius.

 My previous judgment dissolved as a truer image of St. Aloysius emerged; an image more akin to an oak tree rather than cotton candy, as artists often depict him.
 Here are five ways that reveal his strength of character: